 Absolut Vodka, Kahlúa, Espresso, Coffee Beans

 Fill a cocktail shaker with ice cubes.
-Add 1⅓ Parts Vodka, ⅔ Part Kahlúa, and ⅔ Part Espresso.
+Add Absolut Vodka, Kahlúa, and Espresso.
 Shake well to get the foam on top, and strain it into a cocktail or martini glass.
 Garnish by placing three coffee beans on top.

 Written by Michael Bergström

 This ”pick me up” style of cocktail is a result of an off-the-cuff lightbulb moment by a pioneering and now late but legendary bartender from London.
-The story goes that in the mid eighties a supermodel walked up to the renowned bartender, at the time behind the stick at a very exclusive London brasserie, asking for something to ”wake her up and f#ck her up”.
-He then swiftly pulled a fresh espresso from the newly installed coffee machine in the bar and mixed it with Vodka, Kahlua and a touch of sugar, gave it a good shake and strained it into a martini glass, and just like that a modern classic was born.
+The story goes that in the mid-80’s a supermodel walked up to the renowned bartender and asked him for a drink in a manner we can’t repeat here.
+The bartender swiftly pulled a fresh espresso from the newly installed coffee machine in the bar and mixed it with Vodka, Kahlua and a touch of sugar, gave it a good shake and strained it into a martini glass, and just like that a modern classic was born.
 Fast-forward to today, the Espresso Martini has by far surpassed drinks such as the Mojito and Margarita in fame and recognition.
 Cheers to Health, Wealth & Happiness as the three beans symbolise floating gently on the creamy head.

 What you need